oracle-livelabs/analytics-ai/ontology-mapping/3-perform-the-mapping/perform-the-mapping.md

 ## Task 1: Perform your first mapping

 1. Copy and paste the following prompt into the chat message window, then press **Submit** .
 Notice the components of the prompt we are providing:  instructions, standard data terms, and terms to be mapped.
+Also included is a field *RAND_ID* which matches with *CODE* for the lexicon term *LONG_COMMON_NAME*.
+This is used in the prompt to help us calculate how well the model performed its matching task.
     >**//INSTRUCTIONS//**
     >
     >For these radiology procedure names, Return a table of row #,STUDY_DESCRIPTION, best semantically matching LONG_COMMON_NAME (blank if no match), and CONFIDENCE (low, medium, high) of the match, CODE, RAND_ID,  whether RAND_ID equals CODE.
 Also give the # of processed STUDY_DESCRIPTIONs and # of LONG_COMMON_NAMEs, and # of matches.